Before making an offer and signing contracts, buyers tend to be the ones initiating a home inspection.

 This will allow the house to be sold at the most accurate price possible, and immediately bypass any offers dependent on a good home inspection report.

 However, let’s point out that this is not at all the norm in South Africa, and real estate agents tend to shy away from a home inspection in fear of a negative response from the seller.

 It is, however, a process that real estate agents should welcome and encourage!

 While seller-initiated home inspections are unusual in South Africa, it is an international trend that is growing exponentially.
 In some international cases, pre-sale inspections have become a compulsory and strictly supervised facet of selling one’s home.

 In South Africa, however, the vast majority of independent home inspections are requested by the buyers and, as a result, are often a lot more finicky.

-By initiating a home inspection before one’s home is even on the market, the seller gives immediate clarity on the structural integrity of the home.
-This sets the buyer’s mind at ease and speeds the process up significantly.
+By initiating a home inspection before one’s home is even on the market, the seller gives immediate transparency on the (structural) integrity of the home.
+And this sets the buyer’s mind at ease and speeds the process up significantly.